Henri-Pierre Roché

 Henri-Pierre Roché (28 May 1879 – 9 April 1959) was a French author who was involved with the artistic avant-garde in Paris and the Dada movement.

-Late in life, Roché published two novels: his first was Jules et Jim (1953), a semi-autobiographical work published when he was 74.
-His second novel, Les deux anglaises et le continent (Two English Girls, 1956), also was inspired by his life.
+Late in life, Roché published two novels.
+The first was Jules et Jim (1953), a semi-autobiographical work published when he was 74.
+His second novel, Deux Anglaises et le continent (Two English Girls, 1956), also was inspired by his life.
 Both were adapted as films by the director François Truffaut, in 1962 and 1971 respectively.
 The popularity of the film Jules and Jim brought renewed attention to Roché's novels and life.

-Biography
+Early life

 Roché was born in Paris, France.
 In 1898, he was an art student at the Académie Julian.